Wifqiazmi/Wifqiazmi/README.md

 👨‍💻 I am a beginner Front-End Developer who is always excited to learn new technologies and continue to grow <br>
 🌱 You can check out my projects that I have worked on at github.com/Wifqiazmi <br>
-⚡ Fun fact : I am known as a friendly and enjoyable person to communicate with.
+⚡ Fun fact: I am known as a friendly and pleasant person.

 ## 🌐 Socials: